pyrocko/grond/docs/source/method/index.rst

         (\sum{|{ d}_{i, obs} - {d}_{i, synth}|^x})^{\frac{1}{x}}.

 Also the norm of the data is associated with each misfit.
-This measure will be used to normalize the misfit values:
+This measure will be used to normalise the misfit values:

 .. math::
   :label: ns